rasbt/MachineLearning-QandAI-book/errata/README.md

 (p212) In last sentence of 10-2 answer, "deterministic dropout" should be "random dropout".

 (p217) In first and last sentences of 20-2 answer, "stateful retraining" should be "stateful training".

+(p209) In 4-2, the part about zero weights is wrong; it should say "gradients" and not "weights":

+> While ReLU activations do not directly cause sparse weights, the zero activation outputs sometimes lead to zero weights that are not recoverable.

+A better phrasing is:

+> While ReLU activations do not directly cause sparse weights, zero activation outputs can lead to zero gradients, which in turn freeze the weights (i.e., prevent them from updating).